 A member of Congress represents 700,000 people, so in 92% of congressional districts there is the possibility their district is represented by a member of congress who was put in office by only 0.4% of the people he or she is going to represent.

 California’s recall election is highlighting one important fact that is relevant in most elections in most states: you have an opportunity to seek change if you want it.
+If you think education is important, but elected officials aren’t addressing it then you can make your voice heard.
+If you think our leaders need to change our strategy for dealing with our adversaries like China, you can do something about it.
+If you are frustrated watching our elected leaders show a lack of understanding why tech is important, then make plans to always exercise your civic duty.
 With this reality in mind, it’s more important than ever that we have more candidates who inspire rather than fearmonger.
 The power to demand it is literally in your hands.